top of page

 • What is Sri Lanka's time difference?

 Sri Lanka Standard Time is five and a half hours ahead of GMT.
-(Allowance should be made for summer-time changes in Europe.)
+(Allowance should be made for summer-time changes in Australia and Europe.)

 • Tipping in Sri Lanka